Confidence in Christ (Romans 8:28)

 Romans 8:28, And we know that all things work together for good to them that love God, to them who are the called according to his purpose.

-One of the most beneficial things that you can learn concerning your Christian life is how to handle the trials that inevitably will come your way.
 Let's face it.
 No one likes trials.
 Nobody wants to go through difficult circumstances.
 We don't particularly like the idea that suffering or persecution might be God's will for us.
 However, God is far more concerned with our character than with our circumstances.
 Circumstances are one of His tools to shape our character.
 He would like us to learn our lessons through studying the Word, but He also lets us learn them by putting us into situations where we have to apply what the Word says.

 However, there is good news.
 God is sovereign, He is able to turn the difficult times around and cause them to work for our good.
 I am not saying that God causes bad things to happen to His people.
 What I am saying is that, because He is sovereign, He can use anything that happens to us to accomplish His will.
 And when we grumble and complain about our circumstances, in effect, we are accusing God of mishandling our life.